heltonx/createFilesByNamesList/README.txt

  Strawberry
  Blueberry'

-After run, the script will make, in this case, three identical files, but with different names:
+After run, the script will generates, in this case, three identical files ((inside the directory 'result/'), with different names:
 Raspberry.pdf
 Strawberry.pdf
 Blueberry.pdf